triflicacid/triflic-script/docs/General.md

 ### Variables
 - `ans` : `any`.
 Present if `--ans` is truthy.
 Contains value of last executed expression.
 - `_isMain` : `bool`.
 Boolean indicating if script was run or is imported.
 - `headers` : `map`.
-Contains all headers used to initialise the application, including the value of all CLI argument described above.
+Contains all headers used to initialise the application, including command-line arguments.
+Some values are purely for your information, but some have active effects on the current runspace, including
+  - `root: strng` - dictates the file root when searching for imports
+  - `bidmas: bool` - dictates whether the rules of BIDMAS are adhered to when parsing
+  - `timeExec: bool` - if true, parsing and execution time of a statement is printed.
+Interpreter environments only.
 - `args` : `array`.
 Available inside functions, lists all position arguments recieved in the function
 - `kwargs` : `map`.
 Available inside functions, contains map of all keyword arguments provided to the function